 There’s no need to deal with printed forms that people have to fill out and bring to the office.
 Instead, digital forms allow employees to complete these questionnaires before coming to the workplace, keeping the information safe — and making things easier for them and you.

 Employers will benefit from an organized system for collecting and monitoring health information.
-At the same time, these HIPAA-compliant forms can help you avoid any potential privacy violations.
+At the same time, these HIPAA-friendly forms can help you avoid any potential privacy violations.
 Check out these coronavirus response forms for ideal templates to screen and monitor employees.

 Protecting employee information